Comment and view an alcohol or entertainment licence application

 • to protect children from harm

-Anyone can comment on a licence application which is normally referred to as 'making a representation' under the Licensing Act 2003.
+Generally, anyone can comment on a licence application which is referred to as 'making a representation' under the Licensing Act 2003.
+Representations can be made both in support and in opposition to an application.
+Please note that only specific authorities can comment on applications to vary the designated premises supervisor named on the licence.

-We'll reject applications if they are deemed repetitive, trivial, or intend to cause annoyance.
+We'll reject representations if they are deemed repetitive, trivial, or submitted only to cause annoyance.

 Help viewing or commenting